In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 }/>

-Note that defining the function within the JSX causes a new function instance to be created each time the JSX is evaluated.
-This could affect performance, and it should not be combined with React.PureComponent, as that class uses reference equality to detect prop changes.
+Note that defining the prop function within JSX causes a new function instance to be created each time the JSX is evaluated.
+That could affect performance, and it should not be combined with React.PureComponent, which uses reference equality to detect prop changes.

 class Spin extends React.Component {